Fluffy, and delicious, these Cocadas (Flourless Coconut Cupcakes) will melt in your mouth, the very essence of tropical indulgence.

 After placing the completed product into the freezer, I felt very happy.
 I'm a little confused as to why I had to irritate a coconut before I started, but maybe it is a Dominican tradition to relieve all hostilities before cooking.
 Outside of that slight confusion, the recipe is freezing, just like it is supposed to do.
 Now I can take off my robe, get dressed and wait for the family to return home to try the new dish.
 They were threatening not to come home any more, but I'm sure they didn’t mean it.
 Did they?

-“Dear Aunt Flora,” was a regular satirical column appearing in The Santo Domingo News (the predecessor print publication of DR1.COM) written by a British expatriate living in Santo Domingo – whose nom de plum was Peregrine – in the form of letters to her Aunt Flora.
+"Dear Aunt Flora," was a regular satirical column appearing in The Santo Domingo News (the predecessor print publication of DR1.COM) written by a British expatriate living in Santo Domingo - whose nom de plume was Peregrine - in the form of letters to his Aunt Flora.
 Coincidentally, Aunt Clara has an aunt Flora, who is not British.
 Reproduced with permission.

 - 1 cup of powdered sugar